 Corporate fitness is a method for increasing employee productivity and saving money for companies in many different ways.
-Ideally, any company would want its employees to be happy and healthy.
+Ideally, any company should want its employees to be happy and healthy.
 This leads to a series of positive outcomes for the company as a whole.
-Keep reading for some examples of effective corporate fitness and wellness programs, why they were implemented, and how to effectively implement them into your business.
+In this article, you will find examples of effective corporate fitness and wellness programs and why they were implemented.

 If you are a fitness business, then you will learn about how to find the right company for you that needs a wellness program.
 Corporate wellness programs can be a very mutually beneficial business endeavor for both ends.
-Not only is it good for business, but as a fitness professional, you will have the opportunity to help dozens, if not hundreds of more people, become healthier and happier.
+Not only is it good for business, but as a fitness business owner, you will have the opportunity to help dozens, if not hundreds of more people, become happier and healthier.

 Typically, large companies with over 50 employees implement corporate fitness programs.
 However, there are companies of all sizes that most likely could benefit from a fitness/wellness program.
-Fitness and wellness are not exactly synonymous, but they do target the same issues that employees experience in the workplace.
+Fitness and wellness are not precisely synonymous.
+However, they do target the same issues that employees experience in the workplace.
 Fitness and wellness just might imply different approaches to targeting these issues.

 History of Corporate Fitness Programs

 Believe it or not, the importance of corporate fitness is not a recent revelation.
-The earliest known corporate fitness program began in 1879 when Pullman Company created a whole athletic association.
-Granted, Pullman literally created a community around its company stocked with housing for its employees, schools, and shopping centers.
+The earliest known corporate fitness program began in 1879 when Pullman Company created an athletic association for its employees.
+Granted, Pullman created a community around its company stocked with housing for its employees, schools, and shopping centers.
 Almost designed like our modern-day military bases without the security aspect.

 In the late 1800s, National Cash Register actually implemented a requirement for employees to take exercise breaks twice daily.
-This company built a whole recreation complex spanning over 325 acres.
+This company built an entire recreation complex spanning over 325 acres.

 What are the issues that corporate fitness targets?